shinoobu/My-Portfolio/index.md

 *   uv Texture
 *   Multipass Antialiasing

+For the final project, my team and I implemented a cube mapping box without help from libraries.

-You can find detailed information in my repository link.
+You can find the final report in my repository link.

 <br/>